TimBartelsmeier/osm-to-svg/README.md

 )
 ```

-`FeatureLayer` accepts exactly one limit: `bboxes` or `object_ids`. `bboxes` is a list of spatial filters; a feature matching any box is included.
-An OSM object ID is an exact identity; `geocode_osm_object` uses the first Nominatim result, so use a specific query and verify the returned result when names are ambiguous.
-The map-level `bounds` still controls SVG dimensions and clipping; it is not a layer filter.
+When neither `bboxes` nor `object_ids` is specified, the feature(s) defined in the `FeatureLayer` will be plotted in the defined style for the entire bounding box.
+With `bboxes` or `object_ids`, it is possible to limit this to a subset: `bboxes` is a list of rectangular sub-bounding-boxes. `object_ids` is a list of OSM object ID to plot.
+[Geocoding](#geocoding--bounding-arodund-coordinates) is really useful here.

 Feature layers are styled with the `Style` class.
 All attributes are optional and default to no stroke and no fill (i.e. invisible).
 Options:
 - `stroke` — stroke colour as a CSS colour string (e.g. `"#000000"`, `"red"`).
 Use `"none"` for no stroke (default: `"none"`).